terrarium-earth/jvm-multiplatform/README.md

 # jvm-multiplatform
 ### A collection of multiplatform utilities for the JVM

-These utilities utilize the static linkage for handling common code, rather than dynamic linking (Jars in the classpath) which is what's usually used in the JVM Ecosystem
+These utilities use static linkage for handling common code, rather than dynamic linking (JARs in the classpath) which is what's usually used in the JVM Ecosystem

 ## Virtual SourceSets
 The base for any jvm-multiplatform utility to work, as it allows the statically linked source sets to work
 - In Java, by including the common code in the same compilation
-- In Kotlin by utilizing a multiplatform structure while still compiling only for the JVM platform
+- In Kotlin by using a Kotlin Multiplatform structure while still compiling only for the JVM platform

 ```groovy
 sourceSets {